Why do we get morning sickness?

 The timing of nausea is not only consistent, but it also coincides; peaking at a time when the biggest developmental growth is taking place.

-The below article is interesting and backs up my own personal belief.
+The below article is really interesting and backs up my own personal belief.
 I like to think that over millions of years of evolution, our bodies really are just that extraordinary and that as women we have adapted to protect and survive.

 Gillian Pepper and Craig Roberts at the University of Liverpool put together 56 studies from 21 countries that looked at the prevalence of nausea and sickness in pregnant women.
 They linked these figures to the typical diet in each country